 Collaborative writing or speaking assignments are assumed to be full-length assignments completed in pairs or small groups.
 Collaborative assignments transform the usually solitary work of writing, editing, and public speaking into a group endeavor.
 Instructors value such assignments because of their real-world relevance.
-After all, in many workplaces work is produced by a team or goes through multiple hands for feedback and revision.
 Giving students the opportunities to practice writing, editing, and presenting with others is a prudent step in preparing them for the world after graduation.
 Collaborative assignments can significantly enhance student learning in other ways as well; specifically, they:

 allow students to learn from each other

 expose students to points of view besides their own

 open students' eyes to how their work compared to that of their peers, giving them a better sense of their own strengths and weaknesses as writers and thinkers

 encourage students to consider their audience, an important aspect of learning to write effectively and yet a component missing in many traditional assignments

 teach students to negotiate the issues inherent in any collaborative venture.

 But collaborative work presents unique issues for an instructor.
 Asking students to write or present in a group can have disastrous consequences if you don’t build in some group processes that will guide their interactions and define their roles.

 Furthermore, it can be difficult to assess each student's contribution to the final product, making assigning grades problematic.
 Assigning collaborative work does not necessarily save time.
 While group projects result in fewer papers or presentations to grade, planning the assignment and meeting with students to discuss their progress or settle problems can be time-consuming.
 Instructors also need to be certain that students understand when collaborative work is appropriate and when "collaboration" constitutes academic dishonesty.
 (W and C course instructors should note that in a W or C course collaborative work does not count toward the amount of writing or speaking required for certification.)